DanssUI/Task-Manager-Html-CSS-JavaScript/README.md

 removed flex box from lower-input div<br>
 added transition on category menu pop up<br>
 and some other things too <br>
+removed the extra container(lower-input-view) from task view, changed flex to grid and decreased the height of container<br>
+removed extra class declaration<br>
 <br>

 <h3>JS</h3><br>